When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Illustrative Application Mappings

 \subsection{Production Protocol}

-The case studies above share a common deployment pattern that teams should adopt.
+The illustrative scenarios above share a common deployment pattern.
 Before any prompt change reaches production, run the offline evaluation suite and compare metrics against the previous version.
 Ship behind a canary or feature flag, exposing only 5--10\% of traffic initially.
 Monitor latency, error rates, and user feedback signals for 24--48 hours.
 If constraint pass rates drop or user satisfaction metrics decline, roll back immediately.
-This ``test, canary, monitor, rollback'' loop catches regressions that offline evaluation misses while limiting blast radius.
+This ``test, canary, monitor, rollback'' loop catches regressions that offline evaluation misses while limiting user exposure.